9 Sources

 Copy Link

-Ubisoft has launched Teammates, an experimental first-person shooter featuring AI companions that respond to natural voice commands and visual context.
-The prototype includes three AI characters and is currently being tested with hundreds of players as part of the company's broader push into generative AI gaming technology.
+Ubisoft has launched Teammates, an experimental first-person shooter featuring AI-powered NPCs that respond to natural voice commands and understand visual context.
+The prototype includes three AI characters and represents a significant leap in interactive gaming technology.

 1